melihercan/WebRTCme/cert/README.txt

 IIS EXPRESS INSTALLATION (SYSTEM)
 ---------------------------------
 # Install new certificate for IIS Express
-# Exporting cert to store
+# Importing cert to store
 - Key is required by IIS, so exporting CER file to LocalComputer\Personal will not work.
 Search "Manage computer certificates" and open it.
   Right click on "Personal/Certificates" and import pfx file.
-- Export cer file to LocalComputer "Trusted Root Certificates Authorities".
+- Import crt file to LocalComputer "Trusted Root Certificates Authorities".

-certhash: (get it from Thumprint) ee607218eafba6e178482c7d475195b12ba7098e Application ID : {214124cd-d05b-4309-9af9-9caa44b2b74a}
+certhash: (get it from Thumprint) 54ee37f6d8ea85680fcebb336f7c9539b4036fce Application ID : {214124cd-d05b-4309-9af9-9caa44b2b74a}

 # Open administrative command window and go to "\Program Files (x86)\IIS Express".